dekarrin/ictiobus/docs/fishi-usage.md

                        are priority `0` by default.
 Can be used with any other directive in this list.
-If two patterns are of the same priority and both match, if one results in matching more source text, the lexer will use that pattern, otherwise the one defined first in the spec is used.
+If two patterns are of the same priority and both match, if one results in matching more source text, the lexer will use that pattern; otherwise, the one defined first in the spec is used.

 * `%stateshift STATE`  - Exit the current state and enter state `STATE`.
 All